 Finding Jem Belcher

-This novel is a work of "faction," blending the known facts with a dose to bring Jem's world to life.
+This novel is a work of "faction," blending the known facts with a dose of fiction to bring Jem's world to life.
 A tale of love and loss,

 Finding Jem Belcher.

 Shirley Weeks has good reason to remember February 17.
 Her secret fiance Guy Lamb disembarks from a plane at Heathrow and vanishes.
 Shirley waits, caring for Guy's elderly mother by day and dancing attendance on her own mother at night.
 Trapped, torn between the two women and waiting for something to happen, along comes Frank Agnew, who grew up in the village.
 Frank and Guy share a turbulent past.
 Is there a reason why he has now returned?